 Sons Georg Michael & David Wilhelm Bauer lived in Denmark until 7 January 1765 when they and their families emigrated to Russia.
 The Bauers arrived in the colony of Dönhof on 21 July 1766, and are recorded there on the 1767 Census in Households No. 33 (Georg Michael) and No. 35 (Wilhelm).

 By the time of the 1798 Dönhof Census, Wilhelm is recorded in Household No. Dh53.
-Descendants moved to Frank, Kolb, Merkel, and Beideck.
+Descendants also moved to Frank, Kolb, Beideck, and Walter.

 - Eichhorn, Alexander; Eichhorn Jacob & Mary.
 The Immigration of German Colonists to Denmark and Their Subsequent Emigration to Russia in the Years 1759-1766 (Deiningen, Germany: Steinmeier, 2012): 307/08, 341/42, & 666.